tmsick/dotfiles/README.md

 ./init
 ```

----

-**DO NOT** place junk files under `home` directory as all files in it are regarded as valid config files and are symlinked in your system on installation.
+**DO NOT** place junk files under `home` directory as all files in it are regarded as valid config files and are symlinked in your system when initializing.